wouter-swierstra/logic-notes/notes/notes.md

  $b$  ::=  true | false | $e₁ = e₂$ | $e₁ ≤ e₂$| ¬ $b$ | $b₁$ && $b₂$

 Here we assume that $n$ is drawn from the set of integers; variables such as $x$ are drawn from some fixed set of variable names, \Var.
+We will refer to this set of inductively defined programs as \While.

 This is, of course, not a real programming language.
 There are many operations missing---such as the disjunction of booleans, division and